 All master's and doctoral graduate students are invited to compete in UC's annual Three Minute Thesis (3MT®) competition, held during the Graduate Student Expo on Wednesday, February 20, 2019.

 The winner of the 3MT competition will receive a $400 award, which will be posted to his/her Catalyst student account.
 Second and third place will receive $300 and $200, respectively.

 The winner of UC's 2018 Three Minute Thesis competition will be registered to compete in the Midwestern Association of Graduate Schools' regional 3MT® competition.
 The MAGS 3MT competition will be held during the MAGS annual meeting in spring 2019.

-Register for the Three Minute Thesis starting October 15, 2018.
-The deadline to sign up for the 3MT competition is January 20.
-All students who register by the deadline are accepted to compete in the 3MT.
+The deadline to sign up for the 3MT competition was January 20.
+All students who registered by the deadline have been accepted to compete in the 3MT.

 All registrants will be required to participate in the Three Minute Thesis practice session on Monday, February 11, from noon to 1:30 p.m.
 This will allow registrants to acquaint themselves with the space and set-up, practice their performance, and receive feedback and tips for improvement.

 First developed by The University of Queensland, Australia in 2008, the international Three Minute Thesis competition challenges students to summarize their research or scholarship for a nonspecialist audience using only three minutes of speech and a single PowerPoint slide.

 Sample some of the best three minute theses by watching winning 3MT presentations from around the globe.

 - A single static PowerPoint slide is permitted.
 No slide transitions, animations or 'movement' of any description are allowed.
 The slide is to be presented from the beginning of the oration.

 - No additional electronic media (e.g. sound and video files) are permitted.